laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### cut (Extract Columns)

-**Theory:** Extracts specific columns or fields from each line of input.
+Extracts specific columns or fields from each line of input.
 Works with delimiters for structured data.

 ```bash
 # Extract specific characters